dogecash/dogecash-old/doc/developer-notes.md

 make
 make cov

-# A coverage report will now be accessible at `./test_dogecash.coverage/index.html`.
+# A coverage report will now be accessible at `./test_pivx.coverage/index.html`.
 ```

 Locking/mutex usage notes
 -------------------------

 The code is multi-threaded, and uses mutexes and the
-LOCK/TRY_LOCK macros to protect data structures.
+`LOCK` and `TRY_LOCK` macros to protect data structures.

-Deadlocks due to inconsistent lock ordering (thread 1 locks cs_main
+Deadlocks due to inconsistent lock ordering (thread 1 locks `cs_main` and then
-and then cs_wallet, while thread 2 locks them in the opposite order:
+`cs_wallet`, while thread 2 locks them in the opposite order: result, deadlock
-result, deadlock as each waits for the other to release its lock) are
+as each waits for the other to release its lock) are a problem.
+Compile with
-a problem.
-Compile with -DDEBUG_LOCKORDER to get lock order
+`-DDEBUG_LOCKORDER` (or use `--enable-debug`) to get lock order inconsistencies
-inconsistencies reported in the debug.log file.
+reported in the debug.log file.

 Re-architecting the core code so there are better-defined interfaces
 between the various components is a goal, with any necessary locking
-done by the components (e.g. see the self-contained CKeyStore class
+done by the components (e.g. see the self-contained `CKeyStore` class
-and its cs_KeyStore lock for example).
+and its `cs_KeyStore` lock for example).

 Threads
 -------